matterwaves/analog-lockbox-v2/README.md

 # Overview
 This repository contains the design files for the analog lockboxes used in the B219 Cs cavity atom interferometer experiment.
+Like most of our PCBs, it is designed to be powered via JST connector from a dedicated [regulated DC power supply board](https://github.com/matterwaves/PSU_linear_reg).
+The board, with mostly edge facing SMAs and POTs, is designed to be have a narrow profile for space-efficient mounting in a 3U 19" subrack.
+Our front panels have outer holes to mount within a 3U subrack and inner holes for both the 12HP [Vector Electronics EMB subrack modules](https://vectorelect.com/subrack-ema) and the 104x55 mm [Hammond 1457 series enclosures](https://www.hammfg.com/electronics/small-case/extruded/1457).
+\
+\
 ![Lockbox installed](/Images/lockbox_installed.jpeg)

 # Circuit